 Each linter rule has a corresponding enum option, which can be configured to generate an error, a warning, or be ignored entirely.
 For example, the lint-pk option specifies how to handle tables that lack a primary key; it can be set to either “error” (emit a fatal error), “warning” (log a non-fatal warning), or “ignore” (disable this linter rule).
 This is sometimes referred to as configuring the severity of the linter rule.

-Linter rule enum options treat skip- prefixes as “ignore”, so for example skip-lint-pk is equivalent to lint-pk=ignore.
-This can be especially useful as an ad-hoc command-line override, for example skeema push --skip-lint-pk, if you are confident that a failing linter check can be bypassed safely for a specific operation or situation.
+Linter rule enum options treat skip- prefixes as “ignore”; in other words, skip-lint-pk is equivalent to lint-pk=ignore.
+This can be especially useful as an ad-hoc command-line override, such as skeema push --skip-lint-pk, if you are confident that a failing linter check can be bypassed safely for a specific operation or situation.

 Some linter rules also have supplemental configuration options, such as an allow-list.
 For example, the lint-charset option checks for acceptable character sets, using the allow-list specified by allow-charset.
 Together, this pair of options controls character set linting: the allow-charset option is set to a comma-separated list specifying which character sets to allow, while the lint-charset option indicates the severity (error/warning/ignore) for non-allowed character sets.